DD2480-G12/a2-ci-server/README.md

 One test case send valid API data and expects a valid response, another sends invalid API data and expects an invalid response.

+## Compile and Test Stages

+### Implementation

+Both the *compile* and the *test* stages are implemented inside a class called `CIService` which starts a pipeline executing them.
+The pipeline starts by cloning the git repo and branch the latest commit has been made.
+After that, *compile* and *test* stages are executed in that order.

+Since the CI server only supports Maven projects, `mvn compile` is used for compiling and `mvn test` for testing the changes.
+In order execute the maven commands, a new class called `CIJobExecutor` is implemented that handles somewhat lower level shell execution with the help of Java's `ProcessBuilder` and `Process` classes.
+The `CIJobExecutor` collects logs of the executed commands and returns them to the `CIService`, and it also tells if the stage passed or not.

+While the pipeline is running, the commit status is updated accordingly.
+The build logs are stored when the pipeline is finished with either a success, failure or an error.

+### Unit testing

+The `CIService`, i.e. the pipeline, is unit tested by mocking the `GithubClient`, `DatabaseWrapper` and `CIJobExcecutor`.
+Each unit test tests different scenarios like when both *compile* and *test* passes, when one of them fails and when there is an unexpected error during execution, and that the commit status is updated correctly and that the build logs are stored correctly in the database.

+**Note:** In order to test that real maven commands are executed in the pipeline and that they are working as expected, acceptance tests and regression tests were made in the real server environment.

 ## SEMAT

 #### Current state: between Formed and Collaborating